KenKundert/nestedtext/doc/alternatives.rst

 the multitude of formats and disambiguation rules make *YAML* a difficult language to learn, and the ambiguities creates traps for the user.
-To illustrate these points, the following is a condensation of a YAML document taken from the GitHub documentation that describes host to configure continuous integration using Python:
+To illustrate these points, the following is a condensation of a YAML document taken from the GitHub documentation that describes how to configure continuous integration using Python:

 **YAML**: